kris2475/Wake-on-Energy-Sensors/README.md

 Swansea is building a Net Zero future, targeting clean air, energy-efficient buildings, and sustainable infrastructure.
 Achieving these goals requires **dense, real-time environmental data**, without the cost and maintenance burden of conventional sensor networks.

 This project demonstrates a **novel battery-free IoT system** where **energy harvested from the environment not only powers the nodes but also acts as a sensor itself**.
-Nodes remain in **ultra-low-power sleep**, optionally sampling locally, and **transmit data only when explicitly woken by the hub** via the Radio Controli 868 MHz wake-up module.
+Nodes remain in **ultra-low-power sleep**, optionally sampling locally, and **transmit data only when explicitly woken by the hub** via the Radio Controlii 868 MHz wake-up module.

 **What makes this approach unique:**
 - **Energy-as-a-sensor:** A node’s ability to respond (or fail to respond) provides environmental insight even before any sensor data is transmitted.